 If you’re married and want to have children, you may want a policy that offers the option to add your children to your life insurance plan just in case.
 Coverage is generally offered for children ages 15 days to 18 years old.
 Even with health insurance, medical bills can be a sudden, crippling expense.

 Life insurance providers allow people to buy life insurance policies for others.
 Parents can buy life insurance for their children.
 If you are a dependent on someone, you can insure their life and name yourself the beneficiary of that policy.
 It can help secure your finances.

 When choosing a life insurance company, there are several things to consider.
-Life insurance companies have different policy packages and rates.
+Life insurance carriers have different policy packages and rates.
 Make sure the company you choose has the combination of life insurance and riders that meet your coverage needs.